J. K. Rowling: Inspiration and mother's death

-Marriage, divorce, and single parenthood
+Marriage, divorce and single parenthood

 Five months after arriving in Porto, Rowling met the Portuguese television journalist Jorge Arantes in a bar and found that they shared an interest in Jane Austen.
-By mid-1992, they were planning a trip to London to introduce Arantes to Rowling's family, when she had a miscarriage.
 The relationship was troubled, but they married on 16 October 1992.
 Their daughter Jessica Isabel Rowling Arantes (named after Jessica Mitford) was born on 27 July 1993 in Portugal.
 By this time, Rowling had finished the first three chapters of Harry Potter and the Philosopher's Stone – almost as they were eventually published – and had drafted the rest of the novel.

 Rowling experienced domestic abuse during her marriage.
 Arantes said in June 2020 that he had slapped her and did not regret it.
 Rowling described the marriage as "short and catastrophic".
-She says she was not allowed to have a housekey and that her husband used the growing manuscript of her first book as a hostage.
-Rowling and Arantes separated on 17 November 1993 after Arantes threw her out of the house; she returned with the police to retrieve Jessica and went into hiding for two weeks before she left Portugal.
+She says she was not allowed to have a house key and that her husband used the growing manuscript of her first book as a hostage.
+Rowling and Arantes separated on 17 November 1993 after Arantes threw her out of the house; she returned with the police to retrieve Jessica and her belongings and went into hiding for two weeks before she left Portugal.
 In late 1993, with a draft of Harry Potter in her suitcase, Rowling moved with her daughter to Edinburgh, Scotland, planning to stay with her sister until Christmas.

-Her biographer Sean Smith raises the question of why Rowling chose to stay with her sister rather than her father.
-Rowling has spoken of an estrangement from her father, stating in an interview with Oprah Winfrey that "It wasn't a good relationship from my point of view for a very long time but I had a need to please and I kept that going for a long time and then there ... just came a point at which I had to pull up and say I can't do this anymore."
-Pete had married his secretary within two years of Anne's death, and The Scotsman reported in 2003 that "[t]he speed of his decision to move in with his secretary ... distressed both sisters and a fault-line now separated them and their father."
-Rowling said in 2012 that they had not spoken in the last nine years.
+Her biographer Sean Smith raises the question of why Rowling didn't stay with her father.
+Rowling has spoken of an estrangement from her father; he had married his secretary within two years of her mother's death, and The Scotsman reported that this caused a rift between his daughters and their father.